Multisensory Learning Support and Assessment For Dyslexia in Croydon Park

 Specific Learning Disorder in Reading, also known as dyslexia, is acknowledged by the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

-Enhancing Multisensory Tutoring Skills for Dyslexia
+Multisensory Tutoring for Dyslexia

 We: